zsoo/Udacity-Robotics-ND_Search-and-sample-return/README.md

 "Training mode" has been used to record some data to test out the perception pipeline.

-The perception pipeline are as below.
+The perception pipeline steps are as below.
+1)
+2)
+3)

 [//]: # (Image References)